 As wonderful as it is to publicly honour our mothers on one day of the year we must remember that mothers are generally on call 24 hours a day, 7 days a week, 365 days per year (as are dad’s but that’s a story for September).
 Parenthood is one demanding job!
 So while mum is busy looking after everyone and everything, who is actually looking after mum?

 Some women seem to take to motherhood naturally while others have a more trying time.
 Some kids are a breeze while others are an enigma.
-As a mother of 2 older teens, I have noticed that each phase of motherhood has its different challenges mentally, emotionally and physically.
+As a mother of 2 young men, I have noticed that each phase of motherhood has its different challenges mentally, emotionally and physically.
 The old expression that ‘it takes a community to raise a child’ is so important to remember because while we try to be superwomen we actually can’t do it all, not without falling apart at some level.

 As a practitioner of Chinese medicine, I feel fortunate that I was able to call upon my trade to support me, at least at a physical level.
 By having regular acupuncture treatments, by taking herbs when I needed them and by eating appropriately I was, and am, able to make sure that I have enough energy to do all that needs to be done, both as a mother and as a businesswoman.
 When I’m tired everything feels overwhelming but when I have enough energy I can take on whatever my children, or the world, chooses to throw at me, literally and figuratively.